erikrose/tinker/README.md

 * Raise an error if a function returns a different type than declared.
 (This should be taken care of by the unifier.)
 * GC
 * Loops.
 All looping constructs can be lowered to an infinite loop plus a break statement.
 Infinite loops can be lowered to recursion with TCO.
 Not sure about the breaks.

+    If everything is an expr, what should a loop's value be?
+Its last statement seems arbitrary and rarely useful.
+What if it were a list of the values of its last statements?
+That would be often useful, plus it serves the purpose of a list comp!

+    ```
+    for x in range(8)
+        x**2
+    ```
+    We can prove whether anybody does anything with the value and avoid collecting it if not.
+Of course, this will require all terminal statements of a loop to have the same type.
+Is that going to be too annoying?
+Maybe we could require that only if you're doing anything with the value.
 * Decide on dispatch.
-Will it be hard for a human to find where a function's code is?
+Will it be hard for a human to find where a function's code is? https://www.ocaml.org/releases/4.11/htmlman/lablexamples.html lays out one cohesive system of kwargs + inference and even suggests some naming conventions.
 * Do non-primitive types, like ML enums.
 We won't have type erasure on enums because we'll have to be able to distinguish among variants in `match` clauses.
 * We might be able to get away with just recursion for type inference, as long as we explicitly declare function args and return types (at least temporarily): https://mukulrathi.co.uk/create-your-own-programming-language/intro-to-type-checking/
 * Make protos unnecessary (except for externals, I guess).